 It all comes down to whether or not you’re compatible and the amount of work the person on both sides of the relationship is willing to put in.

 There are a few things that are important in keeping a relationship healthy:

 - Communication: This is a priority in any relationship.
 It’s crucial that you are as open as possible with your partners and friends.
-This is especially important for those of us who have BPD due to our emotion/thought dysregulation.
-The more we communicate, the more validated we will feel.
-We tend to keep our feelings and thoughts to ourselves because we fear we’re “overreacting” or “shouldn’t” be upset.
+This is especially important for those who have BPD due to emotion and thought dysregulation.
+The more you communicate, the more validated you will feel!
+Folks with BPD may tend to keep feelings and thoughts to themselves, because they've heard they have frequently been "overreacting."
 In a healthy relationship, the other person really will listen to you and try to help despite those fears.
-Sometimes we need a little help to sort out the mumbo-jumbo in our brain.
+Sometimes we just need a little help to sort out the mumbo-jumbo in our brain!

 - Support: It’s important to be with someone who will put effort into understanding BPD and what it means for you to have it.
 BPD is a huge part of our lives.
 Recovery is an on-going process and requires a lot of work and dedication.
 It can be quite hard if you’re not being offered the support you need by loved ones.
 Sometimes you may need a little extra help to keep yourself on the road to recovery.
 This is perfectly okay and encouraged.
 Having a strong support system can keep you feeling positive and appreciated, an important aspect of any recovery journey.

 - Patience: Not only from your friends/family/significant other, but towards yourself.
 As you go through therapy (such as a DBT program) and learn new skills/ healthy ways to cope with stress, that patience will make a significant difference.
 The skills you learn will likely take a lot of time and energy from you.
 Be patientwith yourself.
 Your friends/family/etc. will need to understand this, too.
 They may not see progress for a while; change and growth take time.
 This doesn’t mean it’s not happening.